 Having gas, fluids and food moving through the gastrointestinal tract (GI tract) is a normal part of digestion.
 Sometimes we can feel these moving through us, and other times we can’t (can also depend on the person).

-Gas can either be swallowed while eating, or produced as part of the digestive process.
+- Gas can be swallowed while eating or produced as part of the digestive process.

-Food is of course going to be present in the GI tract as it gets digested.
+- Food is of course going to be present in the GI tract as it’s digested.
 After eating a large volume of food, it’s more likely someone would notice a full or stretched feeling in their abdomen.